 They also have some programs that focus on special needs, such as delivery for senior citizens and the disabled, but they can provide more information when you contact them.
 Or low income families can turn to food stamps application sites in Virginia Beach or apply for WIC, which can help them pay for baby formula.

 A number of other churches, food banks, and pantries operate in Virginia Beach.
 Free groceries, meals, clothing, diapers, and much more is distributed.
-Find more Virginia Beach food pantries.
+Or use a soup kitchen.
+Find more Virginia Beach free food pantries.

 Health care clinics and medical care

 Peninsula Institute for Community Health - Virginia Beach offers health care on a sliding fee scale.
 The center provides a community health clinic to low income and people without insurance, which includes a family practice for patients.
 Some programs may be free.
 (757)425-3610.
 Learn more on Virginia prescription programs.

 Virginia Beach Health Clinic is available for the uninsured and low income.
 The non-profit center can offer free health care, medications, check ups, and other support for qualified residents of Virginia Beach.
 The site is located at 3396 Holland Road, Virginia Beach, VA 23452.
 Call (757)428-5601